rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 ##### `setEquippableAddresses`

-The `setEquippableAddreses` function is used to update the equippable addresses of a single base entry.
+The `setEquippableAddreses` function is used to update the equippable addresses of a single catalog entry.
 Using it overwrites the currently set equippable addresses.
 It accepts two arguments:

 - `partId`: `uint64` type of argument specifying the ID of the part that we are setting the equippable addresses for.